 - Proficiency levels (Mastery, Proficient, Developing, Emerging and Insufficient Evidence) on progress and report cards reflect student's attainment on standards.
-Progress reports are sent home after the first and third quarters. - Grades on report cards reflect the letter grade for the course as a whole.
+Progress reports are sent home after the first and third quarters and are accompanied by comments from teachers. - Grades on report cards reflect the letter grade for the course as a whole.
 These reports are received after Semester 1 (mid-year) and Semester 2 (end of year).

-GRADE CHANGES / APPEALS
+GRADE CHANGE / APPEALS